Twrigh18/Purchasing-Portfolio-SQL/README.md

 Conclusion
 Since there is no pandemic now, I believe ASU will increase the enrollment.
 More enrollment means more tuition means more money, meaning departments must purchase things that will go to the purchasing team that will keep us busy.
 I predict that more requisitions will be processed in 2024 than this year 2023.
 I believe there will be more Purchase Orders issued in 2024 than 2023.
 I also believe that departments will spend even more money on Goods/Services, Scientific, Technology, and Construction purchases.
 I predict every year purchases will increase but more slowly in the long run.

-## The Requstions I did since starting at ASU in 2022
-SELECT
- *
- FROM
-  Requisitions
- WHERE
-  SourcingBuyer = 'Timothy Wright';
-6137
-## What is the Total Amounts of All Requisitions I did Overall?
-SELECT
- round(SUM(TotalAmount),2)
-FROM
- Requisitions
-WHERE
- SourcingBuyer = 'Timothy Wright';

- 31327779.83
-## How Many Requisitions I did that Were Processed Under $25,000 ?
-SELECT
- *
-FROM
- Requisitions
-WHERE
- TotalAmount < '25000.99' AND SourcingBuyer = 'Timothy Wright';
-5847
-## What is The Total Amount of All Requisitions I did Under $25,000 ?
-SELECT
- round(SUM(TotalAmount),2) AS [Total Amount of All Requisitions I Processed under $25,000] FROM
- Requisitions
-WHERE
- TotalAmount < '25000.99' AND SourcingBuyer = 'Timothy Wright';

-15952662.19
-## How Many Requisitions I did  that were Processed Over $25,000 ?
-SELECT
- *
-FROM
- Requisitions
-WHERE
- TotalAmount > '25001' AND SourcingBuyer = 'Timothy Wright';

-290
-## What Is the Total Amount of All Requisitions I did Over $25,000 ?
-SELECT
- round(SUM(TotalAmount),2) AS [Total Amount of All Requisitions I Processed over $25,000] FROM
- Requisitions
-WHERE
- TotalAmount > '25001' AND SourcingBuyer = 'Timothy Wright';
-15375117.64
-## How Many Requisitions I did  that were Processed Over $100,000 ?
-SELECT
- *
-FROM
- Requisitions
-WHERE
- TotalAmount > '100000' AND SourcingBuyer = 'Timothy Wright';
- 0
-## What Is the Total Amount of All Requisitions I did Over $100,000 ?
-SELECT
- round(SUM(TotalAmount),2) AS [Total Amount of All Requisitions I Processed over $100,000] FROM
- Requisitions
-WHERE
- TotalAmount > '25001' AND SourcingBuyer = 'Timothy Wright';
-0
-## What is the Requisition Lowest Amount I did?
-SELECT
- MIN(TotalAmount) AS [Requisition Lowest Amount]
-FROM
- Requisitions
-WHERE
- SourcingBuyer = 'Timothy Wright';

-zero dollars
+## How Many Requisitions I have Processed since I started at ASU ?

+I have processed 6137 requisitions since starting in the ASU purchasing department.
+That is a lot of Requstiosn.

+## What Is the Total Amount of All of the Requisitions I Have Processed Since Starting at ASU ?

+Departments spent $24,898,610.91 so around 25 million dollars with the requisitions that I have processed.

+## How Many Requisitions That I have Processed That are Under $25,000?

+I have processed 5847 requisitions that are $25,000 and under.
+These represent most of the department’s purchases.
+Departments spent $14,130,573.22 on purchases that goes to me under $25,000.

+## What Is the Total Amount of All of the Requisitions I Have Processed That are Under $25,000?

+##  How Many Requisitions That I have Processed That are Over $25,000?

+I have processed 200 requisitions over $25,000.
+High dollars requisitions are more time consuming because they require more documentation and if the purchases use federal money, then even more documentation is needed so that the departments justify their purchase.
+That involves reaching out to the department to obtain more documentation.
+Processing high dollar requisitions is the biggest priority for the Strategic Partnerships team in that we get trained in how to do these first before going to low dollar.
+Departments spent $10,768,037.69 on purchases that goes to me over $25,000.

+## What Is the Total Amount of All of the Requisitions I Have Processed That Are Over $25,000?

+## How Many Requisitions That I have Processed That are Over $100,000?

+I have processed zero requisitions that are over $100,000.
+The reason for this is because requisitions over $100,000 do not go to our team in Strategic Partnerships.
+Those over $100,000 requisitions route over to the Sourcing Team in which they exclusively deal with over $100,000 requisitions.

+## What Is the Requisition Lowest Amount I did?

+The lowest amount I have done on a requestions is zero dollars.
+Those requestions can either be a zero-dollar discount, Attachments or anything written the requisition needs to go to the suppler after the purchase order is generated, An agreements need to be signed and sent to the supplier or an agreement term needs to be extended.

 ## What Is the Requisition Highest Amount I did?
-SELECT
- MAX(TotalAmount) AS [Requisition Highest Amount]
-FROM
- Requisitions
-WHERE
- SourcingBuyer = 'Timothy Wright';

-99934.84
+The lowest amount I have done on a requestions is $99,934.84 dollars.
+It is close to $100,000.
+This is a lot of money.
+I have seen some requisitions that are exactly $100,000 that reach strategic partnerships.
+We usually reassign those requisitions to the sourcing team.

 ## What is the Average Total Amount of Requisitions Overall I did ?
-SELECT
- round(AVG(TotalAmount),2) AS [Average Total Amount of Requisitions] FROM
- Requisitions
-WHERE
- SourcingBuyer = 'Timothy Wright';

-5104.74
-## How Many Requisitions and Their Total Amounts I did Used the Requisition Type of Goods and Services ?
+## How Many Requisitions I Have Processed That Used the Requisition Type of Goods and Services ?

-SELECT
- *
-FROM
- Requisitions
-WHERE
- RequisitionType = '1.Goods and Services' AND SourcingBuyer = 'Timothy Wright';
-892
+For the Purchasing Department to generate purchase orders that is needed to go to the supplier that automatically accepts ASU terms and conditions in order to be used as a contract, departments will choose the requisition types of Goods and Services, Chemical, or Technology.
+I generated 954 Purchase Orders from requisitions that use Goods and Services.
+Strategic Partnerships don’t get as much requisitions that uses goods and services because departments will sometimes want to purchase to issue Purchase Orders that are of high dollar amounts and then want to pay for each of the goods and services separately with the requisition type of Pay an Invoice.

-## How Many Requisitions and Their Total Amounts I did Used the Requisition Type of Technology ?
+## How Many Requisitions I Have Processed That Used the Requisition Type of Technology?

-SELECT
- *
-FROM
- Requisitions
-WHERE
- RequisitionType = 'Technology' AND SourcingBuyer = 'Timothy Wright';
-170
+I have processed 170 requisitions that use the req type of technology.
+That means 170 purchase orders have been issued.
+They are treated the same as goods and services, but they just require a security review while goods and services don’t.

-## How Many Requisitions and Their Total Amounts I did Used the Requisition Type of Pay an Invoice ?
+## How Many Requisitions I Have Processed That Used the Requisition Type of Pay an Invoice ?

-SELECT
- *
-FROM
- Requisitions
-WHERE
- RequisitionType = 'Pay an Invoice' AND SourcingBuyer = 'Timothy Wright';
-5011
+A Pay an Invoice requisition is used for purchases that have already happened.
+Suppliers will provide departments with an invoice and purchasing checks if departments provide an invoice document.
+I have done 5,011 requisitions that are Pay an Invoice any amounts.
+Purchasing must approve pay an invoice requisition for departments to pay for their purchases.
+The requestion type that I approved the most and our team that sees this requisition type the most is Pay an Invoice.

-## How Many Requisitions and Their Total Amounts I did Used Many Requisition Types Instead of the Ones Mentioned Above ?
+## How Many Requisitions I Have Processed That Used Other Requisition Types?
-SELECT
- *
-FROM
- Requisitions
-WHERE
- RequisitionType
- NOT IN ('1.Goods and Services', 'Technology', 'Pay an Invoice') AND SourcingBuyer = 'Timothy Wright';
-64

-## What is the Total Number of Requisitions I did per year since I started at ASU ?
-SELECT
- STRFTIME('%Y', RequisitionDate) AS Year, COUNT(*) as [Total Number of Requisitions] FROM
- Requisitions
-WHERE SourcingBuyer = 'Timothy Wright'
-GROUP BY
- STRFTIME('%Y', RequisitionDate);

-2022- 2069 2023 4068
+I have processed 64 requisitions of the other requisition types.
+All the other requestions type route to different teams within Purchasing.
+The only other requisition type that Strategic Partnerships do is Chemical.
+These go to material management after approval.
+These requisitions are rare to see, but are treated just like a Goods and Services Requisitions.

+## How Many Requisitions I Have Processed Every Year?

+* 2022 – 2069 requisitions have been processed by me in 2022
+* 2023 – 4068 requisitions have been processed by me in 2023

-## What is the Total Amount of all Requisitions I did per year  since I started at ASU ?
+## What Is the Total Amount for All the Requisitions I Have Processed Per Year ?

-SELECT
- STRFTIME('%Y', RequisitionDate) AS Year, round(SUM(TotalAmount),2) as [Total Requisitions Amount] FROM
- Requisitions
-WHERE SourcingBuyer = 'Timothy Wright'
-GROUP BY
- STRFTIME('%Y', RequisitionDate);
-2022 - 5660838.79   2023 - 25666941.04
+* 2022 – Departments spent $5,660,938.79 so around 6 million dollars with the requisitions that I have processed in 2022.
+* 2023 – Departments spent $19,237,772.12 so around 20 million dollars with the requisitions that I have processed in 2023.

 # Conclusion